dwaipayan-bond013/Power-BI-Portfolio-Projects/Coffee_shop_Sale_analysis/README.md

 ## 📌 Conclusion

-The Coffee Shop Sales Analysis from January to June 2023 shows a strong upward trend, with sales increasing by over 118% from ₹76K in February to ₹166K in June.
-The most active sales hours are between 8–11 AM, and Fridays and Saturdays consistently drive the highest revenue.
-Hell’s Kitchen emerged as the top-performing store, while coffee remained the best-selling product category, led by items like Barista Espresso and Brewed Chai Tea.
+The Coffee Shop Sales Analysis from January to June 2023 shows a strong upward trend, with sales increasing by over 118% from $76K in February to **₹166K** in **June**.
+The most active sales hours are between **8–11 AM**, and **Fridays** and **Saturdays** consistently drive the highest revenue.
+Hell’s Kitchen emerged as the top-performing store, while coffee remained the best-selling product category, led by items like **Barista Espresso** and **Brewed Chai Tea**.
 Steady month-over-month growth suggests successful marketing and customer engagement strategies.
 Targeting high-demand time slots, optimizing store operations, and leveraging popular products for promotions could further boost revenue.